bluesky/databroker/doc/source/api.rst

 'baseline'.)
 A list of all a header's stream names is accessible via the attribute :class:`Header.stream_names`, a list.

-To requrest data from *all* event streams at once, use the special constant :data:`databroker.ALL`.
+To request data from *all* event streams at once, use the special constant :data:`databroker.ALL`.

 .. _configuration_utilities: